 For the sake of comparison, the original Surefire 6P flashlight – a light that some say revolutionized the tactical flashlight market – was only rated for 65 lumens.

-While this is definitely warm, and may be uncomfortable to hold, it isn’t going to burn your hand.
+While this is definitely warm and might be uncomfortable to hold, it isn’t going to burn your hand.
 If you are working with gloves on, the heat isn’t likely to bother you at all.

 Bayco states this flashlight is rated to withstand drops of 2 meters.
-I’ve found that many of the flashlights that claim to be 2 meter resistant, fail in my drop test.
+I’ve found many of the flashlights that claim to be 2 meter resistant fail in my drop testing.

 In my testing, I drop the flashlight onto cured concrete from the distance specified by the manufacturer.
 I drop the flashlight six times – one on each side if you imagine the light as a cube.
 This is similar to the FL-1 testing, though not as stringent.
 FL-1 testing requires multiple lights to pass the test whereas I only test one.